WASP-31b: Characteristics

 From top left to lower right: WASP-12b, WASP-6b, WASP-31b, WASP-39b, HD 189733b, HAT-P-12b, WASP-17b, WASP-19b, HAT-P-1b and HD 209458b.

-In 2012, it was found from the Rossiter–McLaughlin effect that WASP-31b is orbiting the parent star in a prograde direction, with the WASP-31 star rotational axis inclined to the planetary orbit by 2.8 degrees.
+In 2012, it was found from the Rossiter–McLaughlin effect that WASP-31b is orbiting the parent star in a prograde direction.
+The projected inclination of the WASP-31 star rotational axis relative to the planetary orbit is close to zero, with a value of −0.09 degrees cited in a 2026 study.
 The spectroscopic study in 2014 revealed that WASP-31b has a dense cloud deck overlaid by a hazy atmosphere.
 WASP-31b was also reported to have significant amounts of potassium in its upper atmosphere, but the detection of potassium was refuted in 2015.
 The potassium detection discrepancy was resolved in 2020 with the improved cloud deck model, with the best fit being a very small amount of water over clouds and no potassium at all.

 Reanalysis of planetary spectroscopic data in 2020 has revealed the presence of chromium monohydride besides water.